Fall 2019 Classes

-Alexander Academy classes typically meet for 10-12 weeks.
+Alexander Academy classes typically meet for 15 weeks.
 Classes meet either Saturday mornings or Sunday afternoons and are each taught by two members of our teaching staff.
-Classes cover all sections of the test and combine teacher presentations with exercises, drills, and interactive games designed to reinforce the material.
+Classes cover all sections of the SAT & ACT and combine teacher presentations with exercises, drills, and interactive games designed to reinforce the material.
 We believe that a great classroom environment is crucial for success.
 Our classes are not only effective, but fun, providing a safe and enjoyable atmosphere for students to learn.

 Each class is bookended by two mock tests.
 These tests are crucial to our individual assessment of each student, allowing us to estimate scores and create full breakdowns of students’ strong and weak areas.